 Your information and how we use it

-What information do we collect about you?
+What information do we collect?

 - Notes and reports about your health, treatment and care

 - Relevant information from people who care for you and know you well such as health professionals and relatives.

 - Photographs, scans and/or x-rays

 - CCTV footage